 In 2018, Angela was appointed to the Hayward Planning Commission.
 As a commissioner, she has helped advance Hayward’s Downtown Specific Plan, giving residents a thriving local area for restaurants, entertainment and nightlife, increasing the number of small businesses and jobs in Hayward and making the City budget more resilient.
 Angela has made housing a priority, especially affordable housing, approving new housing developments across the City.

-In her professional life, Angela is the Capital Program Manager at Contra Costa’s West County Wastewater District, where she oversees projects with annual budgets of over $30 million.
+In her professional life, Angela is the Capital Portfolio Manager at Contra Costa’s West County Wastewater, where she oversees projects with annual budgets of over $20 million within a capital portfolio of $200 million.
 She is a proud member of AFSCME Local 1.
-Previously, she worked for eight years in non-profit facilities and capital project management.
+Previously, she worked for 9 years in non-profit facilities and capital project management.

 Angela was born in Southern California, where her father worked in the Los Angeles County Fire Department and her mother worked at a credit union.
 She attained a BA in Political Science and Sociology from UCLA and earned a Master of Planning from USC.
 She lives in South Hayward with her husband, Greg, and their 1-year-old daughter, Grier.